Reviving euro zone inflation still long way off - ECB's Praet

-FRANKFURT The euro zone economy still needs a long period of easy monetary policy and a shift in message that induced a market selloff last week was merely a nuanced change to reflect better growth, European Central Bank chief economist Peter Praet said.
+FRANKFURT (Reuters) - The euro zone economy still needs a long period of easy monetary policy and a shift in message that induced a market selloff last week was merely a nuanced change to reflect better growth, European Central Bank chief economist Peter Praet said.

 The ECB still needs to be patient and persistent with stimulus as inflation is a "long way" from getting back to the ECB's 2 percent target, Praet told Belgian newspaper De Standaard, likely hoping to temper expectations of an imminent policy shift.